AngKhaiPin/Assignment-Cpp/PART2.md

 20. Implemented functions to save and load game files.
 21. Improved on pod object to check if zombie is defeated or not.
 22. Implemented the part where zombie got defeated by alien.
-23. When zombie got defeated by alien, alien needs to run over the zombie to remove it from board.
+23. When zombie got defeated by alien, zombie will be removed from the board and replaced with a space, but alien will not go over it.

 ### To Do